 SLT clinics are held in the following locations:

 City General Hospital; Blackrock Hall Primary Care Centre; Kinsale Primary Care Centre; Passage West Health Centre; Bandon Primary Care; Ballincollig Health Centre; Brookfield clinic; Ballyphehane Health Centre.

 Community Podiatry Services

 Community Podiatry Services are available to patients in North and South Lee who have a clearly identified medical need for treatment.

-High risk patients who are at risk of developing serious foot complications due to their underlying medical conditions e.g. Complications of Diabetes, Peripheral Vascular Disease, Neurological Complications, Immunosupression etc, will be assessed upon receipt of a valid and detailed referral from their GP, Public Health Nurse or other Health Care Professional.
+High-risk patients who are at risk of developing serious foot complications due to their underlying medical conditions e.g. Complications of Diabetes, Peripheral Vascular Disease, Neurological Complications, Immunosuppression etc, will be assessed upon receipt of a valid and detailed referral from their GP, Public Health Nurse or other Health Care Professional.

 Application Forms are available from:

 Community Podiatry North and South Lee,

 Baker's Road, Gurranabraher, Cork.
 Eircode: T23 V09X.
 Tel: 021 4225683.

 Phones are answered daily Monday to Friday.
 To avail of these services, contact your GP or Public Health Nurse to send a referral in on your behalf.